 The response should be the following.
 The storage mode is ABF (Analysis Services backup file), which is the default.

 Run the following cmdlets to set the storage mode.
 It can take a few seconds to convert to Premium Files.

 Set-PowerBIDataset -Id <Dataset ID> -TargetStorageMode PremiumFiles (Get-PowerBIDataset -Scope Organization -Id <Dataset ID> -Include actualStorage).ActualStorage

 The response should be the following.
 The storage mode is now set to Premium Files.

 You can check the status of dataset conversions to and from Premium Files by using the Get-PowerBIWorkspaceMigrationStatus cmdlet.

 Dataset eviction is a Premium feature that allows the sum of dataset sizes to be significantly greater than the memory available for the purchased SKU size of the capacity.
 A single dataset is still constrained to the memory limits of the SKU.
 Power BI uses dynamic memory management to evict inactive datasets from memory.
 Datasets are evicted so that Power BI can load other datasets to address user queries.
-For more info on dynamic memory management, see How capacities function.

 If you have to wait for an evicted dataset to be reloaded, you might experience a noticeable delay.